gludington/conditional-visibility/README.md

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder

+## Before open any issue

+1) Enable the module setting _"Enable debugging"_
+2) Click F12 go to the _console_ tab
+3) make the test you want and replicate the error
+4) Go to the tab console open on point 2) and just right click and click 'Save as' and 'Save'.
+5) attach the text file on the github issue
+6) Wait for a response

 ## Installation

 It's always easiest to install modules from the in game add-on browser.